 Figure 7 shows the daily average of the upward flexible ramping constraint requirement, procurement, and prices in the FMM.
 Figure 8 shows the daily average of the downward flexible ramping constraint requirement, procurement, and prices in the FMM.
 With the implementation of the flexible ramping product on November 1, 2016, the CAISO calculates the flexibility requirement based on historical data for uncertainty, netting import/export capability or credit.
 This effectively reduces the amount of flexible ramping the IPCO BAA has to procure and, generally, the EIM system-wide area (which includes all the BAAs in the EIM, including the CAISO BAA) will drive the requirements.
 The market clearing process may result in procuring the IPCO BAA capacity towards meeting the overall EIM-system-wide area requirement.
-This is the main reason why the individual IPCO BAA requirement.
+This is the main reason why the individual IPCO BAA procurement may generally fall below or be above the individual IPCO BAA requirement.

 In addition, the price trend provided in Figure 7 and Figure 8 is the nested price determined by the summation of the shadow price of the individual IPCO BAA, plus the shadow price of the EIM system-wide area.
-In June, the average upward flexible ramping capacity price was \$0.14 /MWh and the average downward flexible ramping capacity price occurred on June 10, 2018, which was driven by over-supply conditions observed between hour ending 8 and hour ending 17 mainly due to lower loads observed on the weekend driven by mild temperatures.
-For these hours, solar resources are generally producing output at their full capacity.
-During over-supply conditions, energy prices dipped below zero and generating resources were dispatched above economic levels to provide downward ramp.
-The downward flexible ramping capacity price is set by lost opportunity cost of the marginal resource.
+In August, the average upward flexible ramping capacity price was \$0.80 /MWh and the downward flexible ramping capacity price averaged zero dollars.